KoKoLates/field-robot-2022/robotic_cart/README.md

 # Robotic Cart
 `robotic cart` 、 `side panel`

-## Side Panel
+## Scroll wheel and Support Structures
-Due to the robot is go through in the outdoor field environments, we hope to design `shock absorber` 、 `continuous track` wheel.
+Due to the robot is go through in the outdoor field environments, we hope to design `shock absorber` 、 `continuous track` scroll wheel.

 __1. Designs in CAD__